UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 $SubId = Get-AzureRmSubscription | Select-Object -Property SubscriptionId, TenantId

 # Set Contexts to be your active Subscription
-Get-AzureRmSubscription -SubscriptionId $SubId.Id -TenantId $SubId.TenantId | Set-AzureRmContext
+Get-AzureRmSubscription -SubscriptionId $SubId.SubscriptionId -TenantId $SubId.TenantId | Set-AzureRmContext

 # Create an Azure AD application, this is an Object that you need in order to set SPN record against.
 # Record ApplicationId from output.